-- California efforts to fight the Asian citrus psyllid range from looking at controls in organic groves, eye-in-the-sky detection of trees and sniffing for volatile organic compounds.
+Efforts to combat the Asian citrus psyllid and the deadly disease it can spread range from looking at controls in organic groves, eye-in-the-sky detection of trees in residential areas and sniffing for volatile organic compounds inside a containment facility with strict controls on anyone and anything that enters and leaves the research setting.

 New irrigation regs coming